 More than any other musical instrument, its range is closest to the human voice.

 The trombone usually plays towards the end of a symphony.

-Most of its functions are suited to the right-handed player.
+The functions of valve and trigger trombones are suited to the right-handed player.

 The first documented use

 The Duke of Burgundy arranged for the trombone to be played at his wedding in 1468.